123MwanjeMike/hashnode-backups/cl9okp5yq000309k1gxs9fg39.md

 Hacktoberfest is is open to anyone and everyone to make non-code, low-code, or code contributions to open source projects.
 You can contribute in which ever way(s) you are comfortable with.

-Personally, my focus was and will continue to be around local open source projects and awareness of the same during this year's Hacktoberfest.
-The interest in open source is general still generally low in my country Uganda and I hope that my contributions can improve this in one way or another.
+Personally, my focus has been and will continue to be around local open source projects and awareness of the same during this year's Hacktoberfest.
+The interest in open source is generally still low in Uganda and I hope that my contributions can improve this in one way or another.
 [This twitter thread](https://twitter.com/kayondoedward/status/1584646406211801089?s=20&t=gSes0diWZdvyPMGb4Bylew) has a couple of Ugandan open source projects you could consider contributing to too.

 Examples of non-code and low-code contributions to open-source projects include: